Virtus Convertible & Income 2024 Target Term Fund (NYSE:CBH) Declares Monthly Dividend of $0.03

-Virtus Convertible & Income 2024 Target Term Fund (NYSE:CBH – Get Free Report) announced a monthly dividend on Friday, March 1st, NASDAQ reports.
-Investors of record on Monday, March 11th will be paid a dividend of 0.027 per share on Thursday, March 28th.
-This represents a $0.32 annualized dividend and a dividend yield of 3.67%.
-The ex-dividend date of this dividend is Friday, March 8th.
+Virtus Convertible & Income 2024 Target Term Fund (NYSE:CBH – Get Free Report) declared a monthly dividend on Wednesday, March 6th, Wall Street Journal reports.
+Investors of record on Thursday, June 13th will be paid a dividend of 0.027 per share on Thursday, June 27th.
+This represents a $0.32 annualized dividend and a yield of 3.67%.
+The ex-dividend date of this dividend is Thursday, June 13th.

 Institutional Inflows and Outflows